atom/gsoc-atom/atom-layout.md

 ## Probable cause
 <p align="justify">
 &nbsp; KeyboardEvent(shortened event from here) has a member called keyIdentifier.
 Event.keyIdentifer is supposed to be a hash that helps identifying  keys.
 But there's an issue with that, there are several key identifiers in webkit that are wrong.
-See [here](https://bugs.webkit.org/show_bug.cgi?id=19906).
+See <a href=https://bugs.webkit.org/show_bug.cgi?id=19906>here</a>.
-Moreover, there's [this](https://code.google.com/p/chromium/issues/detail?id=263724) well known bug in chromium.
+Moreover, there's <a href=https://code.google.com/p/chromium/issues/detail?id=263724>this</a> well known bug in chromium.

-Event.keyIdentifier is <b>not</b> the same as Event.key described [in DOM 3 events keys](http://www.w3.org/TR/DOM-Level-3-Events-key/#key-value-tables) .
+Event.keyIdentifier is <b>not</b> the same as Event.key described <a href=http://www.w3.org/TR/DOM-Level-3-Events-key/#key-value-tables>in DOM 3 events keys</a> .
 Key is not implemented in Chrome/Webkit.
 </p>
 ## Solution